jmoak3/jmoak3.github.io/posts/slop-identify.md

 * Keep phones out of the classroom
 * AI learning tools are fantastic

 Outside of a possibility that generative models have [a thing for the "em dash"](https://www.washingtonpost.com/technology/2025/04/09/ai-em-dash-writing-punctuation-chatgpt/), there is no reliable way for an educator to discern if content was wholly generated with AI, let alone partially and edited.
 This may be not what you came here to hear, but it appears to be the truth.
 We have to work around it.
-We cannot reliably filter between a student's sweat and toil with another student's slop.
+We cannot reliably filter between one student's toil and another student's AI-slop.

-A return to in-class essaying or work isn't too hard to grasp, and can effectively fight against the urge to just ask the bot.
+A return to in-class essaying or work can effectively fight against the urge to just ask the bot.
 No phones in classrooms also make it more difficult to ask it for help, as well as the various other benefits that are found in youth whose schools delay the onset-of-first-phone, or active phone usage in class.
 For more information I highly recommend the book _The Anxious Generation_ by Jonathan Haidt, or his blog: [After Babel](https://www.afterbabel.com/).

 Where education gets interesting is the introduction of AI learning tools.
 When you're not using them to do your homework, AI tools by some measures are one of the most transformative developments in personalized tutoring.
 For example, [Duolingo recently introduced 'real life' conversations](https://blog.duolingo.com/video-call/) with an voice-enabled AI to practice your foreign language skills.
 I've personally used it and it is surreal.
 Like a real person it will converse with you, repeat words, and correct you.
 Practice makes perfect and with these tools, practice is more democratized.